 A. F. Siebert Chapel

 Siebert Chapel seats 1,325.
-In addition to the weekly Chapel Series, the Chapel hosts the the college’s annual Christmas Festival held the first full weekend in December.
+In addition to the weekly Chapel Series, the Chapel hosts the College’s annual Christmas Festival held the first full weekend in December.
 Many music events are held in the Chapel throughout the year along with other all college events.

 The massive Fritsch Memorial Organ holds a prominent place in the Chapel.
 This four-manual tracker-action pipe organ designed by Casavant Frères of Quebec, Canada, contains 3,495 pipes in five divisions.

 Through the years, Carthage has dedicated other chapel spaces to enhance the spiritual life of our campus.
 Each chapel bears a name that connects the Carthage community with an enduring story of love, devotion, and generosity: Albert Siebert, Lena Ehrler, Walter Fritsch, and Joan Potente.
 These chapels represent our longing to share the grace of God through worship and prayer, performing arts, and great ideas, and through public service.

 Located in the A. F. Siebert Chapel complex, this space was renovated in summer 2014 to become a place for students to hang out, study, play games, or have lunch.
 Free tea and hot chocolate are always available in winter and a water cooler is available to fill water bottles between classes.
 Ehrler is used for Interfaith Lunch, study groups, student organization meetings, and other gatherings.
 In Ehrler, you may also find homemade cookies from Pastor Kara’s kitchen.